Carabao Island is an underrated destination just a stone’s throw from the more popular island, Boracay.

 Luxury: Oceans Edge Resort

-Oceans Edge Resort is currently the only luxury resort on the island featuring an outdoor swimming pool, well-kept gardens, in-house restaurant, a bar and a terrace.
-Choose from either an Oceanview Studio Villa or the Muni-Muni Cliff Villa, each fitted with air-conditioning, spacious modern rooms, private ensuite bathroom, balcony with ocean views, flat-screen tv and a minibar.
+Oceans Edge Resort is currently the only luxury resort on the island featuring an outdoor swimming pool, well-kept gardens, an in-house restaurant, a bar, and a terrace.
+Choose from either an Oceanview Studio Villa or the Muni-Muni Cliff Villa, each fitted with air-conditioning, spacious modern rooms, a private ensuite bathroom, a balcony with ocean views, flat-screen tv, and a minibar.
 Breakfast is also included for all guests.
-If you’re looking for a romantic or unforgettable getaway, Oceans Edge Resort is perfect for couples, families and friends!
+If you’re looking for a romantic or unforgettable getaway, Oceans Edge Resort is perfect for couples, families, and friends!

 Mid Range: The Beach House

 I personally stayed at The Beach House and can’t recommend this place enough!
-Located a stone’s throw from the ocean’s edge, this boutique accommodation features an in-house restaurant, beach bar, outside terrace, private beach area and off-road vehicles for use.
-The rooms are clean, spacious and are fitted with air-conditioning, large comfortable beds, wardrobe, private bathroom and minibar.
+Located a stone’s throw from the ocean’s edge, this boutique accommodation features an in-house restaurant, beach bar, outside terrace, private beach area, and off-road vehicles for use.
+The rooms are clean, spacious and are fitted with air-conditioning, large comfortable beds, a wardrobe, a private bathroom, and a minibar.
 Free wifi is also available throughout the property.
-Affordable place to stay in Carabao island for couples, friends and families.
+Affordable place to stay for couples, friends, and families.

 Budget: Carabao Guest House

-Carabao Guest House is the best budget accommodation that is perfect for solo travelers, couples and friends.
-Located right on the water’s edge on Lanas Beach, Carabao Guest House features a restaurant, a bar and well-kept gardens.
-There are dorm rooms, double rooms and quadruple rooms available and fitted with air-conditioning/fan, shared/private bathroom, comfortable beds and free wifi.
+Carabao Guest House is the best budget accommodation that is perfect for solo travelers, couples, and friends.
+Located right on the water’s edge of Lanas Beach, Carabao Guest House features a restaurant, a bar, and well-kept gardens.
+There are dorm rooms, double rooms, and quadruple rooms available and fitted with air-conditioning/fan, shared/private bathroom, comfortable beds, and free wifi.

 FOR ALL OTHER PLACES TO STAY, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

 HOW TO GET TO CARABAO ISLAND

 Carabao Island is located in the central region of the Philippines and there is only one option to get here which is by boat.

 The most common route to reach the island is from Tabon Bay in Caticlan which is 10 minutes drive north of the main seaport in Caticlan.